Jacques Rivera (Photo: Jennifer Linzer)

 Erroneous testimony by child witness led to wrongful conviction

 In August 1988, 16-year-old Felix Valentin was shot 10 times as he sat in a car parked in an alley on Chicago’s West Side.
 Eighteen days later, he died from his wounds.
 A 12-year-old boy who saw the shooting from an alcove told police that he had a “clear view” of the gunman’s face and had seen him playing baseball at Humboldt Park several times that summer.
-The witness described the shooter as an 18 to 22 year old Hispanic male dressed in a black, who fled the scene in a copper colored car driven by another Hispanic male of the same age.
+The witness described the shooter as an 18- to 22-year-old Hispanic male dressed in black, who fled the scene in a copper-colored car driven by another Hispanic male of the same age.
 Later that evening, the witness picked out a photo of Jacques Rivera.

 In January 2010, investigators from the Center on Wrongful Convictions located the lone witness, 23 years after his identification of Rivera.
-In an interview, the witness broke down and told of his misidentification.
+In the ensuing interview, the witness broke down and told of his misidentification.
 In a sworn affidavit, the witness said he tried to tell the police and prosecutors before Rivera’s trial that shortly after identifying Rivera, he saw the actual shooter, and that he had wrongfully identified Rivera.
 According to the witness, the detectives did not believe him and thought he was recanting because he was afraid of gang retaliation.
-Following his recantation, Jane Raley from the Center on Wrongful Convictions, sought a new trial for Rivera.
-Cook County Circuit Court Judge Neera Walsh ruled that the witness’s recantation was credible, stating that “the only reason this court sees for [the witness’s] recantation now is a desire to correct a mistake” and ordered a new trial for Rivera.
-On October 4, 2011, Cook County prosecutors announced that they would nolle pros the case and Walsh told Rivera he was free to go.
-Later that evening, Rivera was released from the Cook County Jail.
+Following this recantation, Jane Raley from the Center on Wrongful Convictions sought a new trial for Rivera.
+Cook County Circuit Court Judge Neera Walsh ruled that the witness’s recantation was credible, stating, “the only reason this court sees for [the witness’s] recantation now is a desire to correct a mistake.”
+Judge Walsh ordered a new trial for Rivera, and on October 4, 2011, Cook County prosecutors dismissed all charges Rivera was released from the Cook County Jail.
+He was granted a certificate of innocence from the Cook County Circuit Court on September 5, 2012.